Abdiladif3/Treasure-Island/README.md

 # Treasure-Island

-Game that lets you choose your own adventure with as each choice gives you different options.
+Game that lets you choose your own adventure as each choice gives you different results.